wannier-developers/wannier90/docs/docs/user_guide/wannier90/projections.md

 identify *a-priori* a good initial guess for the projection functions used to generate the $A_{mn}^{(\mathbf{k})}$ matrices.
-In these cases, one can use a different approach, known as the SCDM-**k** method[@LinLin-ArXiv2017], based on a QR factorization with column pivoting (QRCP) of the density matrix from the self-consistent field calculation, which allows one to avoid the tedious step of specifying a projection block altogether, hence to avoid .
-This method is robust in generating well localised function with the correct spatial orientations and in general in finding the global minimum of the spread functional
+In these cases, one can use a different approach, known as the SCDM-**k** method [@LinLin-ArXiv2017], based on a QR factorization with column pivoting (QRCP) of the density matrix from the self-consistent field calculation, which allows one to avoid the tedious step of specifying a projection block altogether.
+This method is robust in generating well localised functions with the correct spatial orientations and in general in finding the global minimum of the spread functional
 $\Omega$.
 Any electronic-structure code should in principle be able to implement the SCDM-**k** method within their interface with Wannier90,